wuhulala/workspacex/README.md

 ### More Examples

-For more detailed examples on features like reranking, storage/embedding backends, and hybrid search, please refer to the scripts in the `src/examples/` directory.
+For more detailed examples on features like reranking, storage/embedding backends, hybrid search, and Chinese full-text search, please refer to the scripts in the `src/examples/` directory.

 To run an example:
 ```bash